Comparing simulations of ionisation triggered star formation and observations in RCW 120: Results

-Using the gridded density distribution, we model the transport of continuum radiation against dust opacity using \textsc{Radmc-3D}\footnote{http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d} (version 0.25; Dullemond, in prep.).
+Using the gridded density distribution, we model the transport of continuum radiation against dust opacity using \textsc{Radmc-3D}\footnote{http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d} (version 0.25, written by C.~Dullemond; see also \citealt{Peters2010}).
 In the first step \textsc{Radmc-3D} performs a \textit{thermal} Monte Carlo (MC) radiative transfer simulation to determine the equilibrium dust temperature distribution.
-The MC method is based on the method of \citet{Bjorkman2001}, but includes various improvements, for instance the continuous absorption method of \citet{Lucy1999}.
-The total luminosity of all sources within the computational domain is distributed amongst $N_{_{\rm PHOT}}=10\times 10^6$ photon packages, and $N_{_{\rm SCAT}}=5\times 10^6$ photon packages are used to compute scattering events.
+The MC implementation is based on the method of \citet{Bjorkman2001}, but includes various improvements, for instance the continuous absorption method of \citet{Lucy1999}.
+The total luminosity of all sources within the computational domain is distributed amongst $N_{_{\rm PHOT}}=10\times 10^6$ photon packages, where half of them, i.e. $N_{_{\rm SCAT}}=5\times 10^6$ photon packages, are used to compute scattering events.
 In one set of radiative transfer calculations we only invoke radiation from the central ionizing star; henceforth we refer to these calculations as {\it ionizing source only}.
-In addition, we perform radiative transfer calculations in which radiation from the newly-formed protostars is also included.\footnote{The luminosity of the sink sources is calculated according to their mass, assuming that they are main-sequence stars; this probably results in a significant underestimate of their luminosities.}; henceforth we refer to these calculations as {\it secondary sources included}, and distinguish quantities derived from these calculations with a superscript $\star$.
+In addition, we perform radiative transfer calculations in which radiation from the newly-formed protostars is also included; henceforth we refer to these calculations as {\it secondary sources included}, and distinguish quantities derived from these calculations with a superscript $\star$.
+The luminosities of the protostars are estimated on the assumption that they are ZAMS main-sequence stars.
+This probably results in a significant underestimate of their time-averaged luminosities, but since the luminosities of young protostars are expected to be highly variable, due to infrequent episodic accretion bursts, this seems the safest way to proceed.